Suggestion: Watch the 5 minutes video tutorial before reading this article

 Even if the Government has introduced cooling measures, trying to reduce the demand on the market, banks such as J.P Morgan anticipate that prices will double by 2030.

-Singapore favour its own citizens and have introduced foreign buying regulations since the early 70’s.
-This is not the case in Hong Kong, where many locals can barely afford their own apartment, and are forced to pay down payments of 40%.
+Singapore favors its own citizens and has introduced foreign buying regulations since the early 70’s.
+This is not the case in Hong Kong, where many locals can barely afford their own apartment and are forced to pay down payments of 40%.

 Other Singapore property guides